glaciaLsc/dotfiles/README.md

 # Gary J's Dotfiles
 This is a simple yet intuitive configuration suite for GNU/Linux distributions, which uses i3-gaps for desktop window management and has some nifty convenience features.
-Inspired by the work of Luke Smith.

 ## Prerequisites
 This set of dotfiles assumes you have a working GNU/Linux installation with